 The health care arena is more volatile and wide-ranging than it has ever been.
 At the UCLA Fielding School of Public Health, the Department of Health Policy and Management provides a thorough and comprehensive foundation for those who seek to play a vital role in meeting the challenges – economic, managerial, social, political, ethical – that confront health care delivery for individuals, communities, and organizations both private and public, nationally and across the globe.

 The Department of Health Policy and Management prepares students for a research or professional career in health care policy or management.
-The Department offers both practice-oriented professional and research-oriented graduate degree programs.
 The professional degree, the Master of Public Health (MPH), provides a rigorous grounding in health care management and leadership, policy formulation, and quality and performance evaluation in preparing candidates to assume managerial and leadership roles in both public and private organizations.
 The research-oriented degrees, PhD and Master of Science (MS), provides extensive training in research methods for students who desire to pursue research and teaching careers in health care management and health policy analysis.
 The Executive MPH (EMPH) is designed for the working professional and offers executive-style evening and weekend classes.

 Areas of Scholarship, Teaching, and Service: